detailyang/nginx-location-match-visible/README.md

 #Purpose

 This project aims to help guys to understand how does nginx location match work.
-Wish you can learn from this project :grin:
+Wish you can learn something from this project :grin:

 #How